Translated by elcreto

 Source: The web3 Playbook: Using token incentives to bootstrap new networks

-Technically, it is the token economics rather than the airdrop per se that provides the benefit of bootstrapping to overcome network effects.
-Network effects serve as a great foundation for services to scale with more users translating into more value, but can be a formidable hurdle for new services.
+Technically, it is the token economics, rather than the airdrop per se, that provides the benefit of bootstrapping to overcome network effects.
+Network effects serve as a powerful foundation for scaling services as more users contribute to increased value.
+Yet, for new services, they can be a formidable hurdle.
 The triggers of a service’s network effect most notably include exchanges, marketplace liquidity, and SNS users.
-Projects in the early days of launch do not have a substantial network, which inevitably restricts user experience.
+Projects in the early days of launch lack such a substantial network, which inevitably restricts the user experience.

-This is where the combination of the benefits of token-based economic model and a well-designed airdrop can kick in and provide a means to beat the network effects that have allowed the winners to take it all.
-In the early days of launch, bootstrapping tends to be an issue for most projects.
-In the absence of a sizable user base for their services, an uptick in the number of users can make a change and act as a boost to the services’ growth.
-For users, airdrops allow them to identify services with strong growth potential and earn tokens as a reward for contributing to the growth of these services by generating traffic.
-And for services, on the other hand, it provides a solid footing for continued progress towards product innovation without significantly incurring marketing costs.
+This is where the combination of a token-based economic model and a well-designed airdrop comes into play, offering a means to beat the network effects that have allowed the winners to take it all.
+During the early days of launch, bootstrapping often presents a challenge for most projects.
+Without a substantial user base, an uptick in the number of users can act as a significant boost to the services’ growth.
+Airdrops enable users to identify services with strong growth potential and earn tokens as a reward for contributing to the growth by generating traffic.
+On the other end of the spectrum, it provides services with a solid footing to preceed with product innovation without incurring significant marketing costs.

-One of the prominent strategic use cases of airdrop is NFT marketplace Blur.
-Airdrop was a key part of its strategy to penetrate the NFT marketplace market, which ultimately allowed it to lock in NFT traders—the least loyal customer segment—with gamified airdrops.
+One prominent strategic use case of airdrops is NFT marketplace Blur.
+Airdrop was a key part of its strategy to penetrate the NFT marketplace market, which ultimately allowed it to lock in NFT traders—the customer segment known for their lack of loyalty—through gamified airdrops.

 The effect was evident in Blur’s explosive growth since October 2022, overtaking Opensea in market share by trading volume as of earlier this year.
-Opensea has fought back, rebranding its previously acquired service Gem into Opensea Pro, and is now in a race—not as a leader but a contender this time—to regain its share back from Blur.
-You can read more about Blur and OpenSea rivalry in "Economic Moats and NFT Marketplaces (feat.
-Blur vs OpenSea)”
+Opensea fought back by rebranding its previously acquired service, Gem, into Opensea Pro.
+Now, Opensea is engaged in a race—not as a leader but a contender this time—to regain its share back from Blur.

-Blur not only divided its token distribution through airdrops into several phases, but set distinct goals for each phase to build network effects on the service and drive usage of new features.
+- Multi-Phased Airdrop: Blur not only divided its airdrop token distribution into several phases, but set distinct goals for each phase to build network effects and create traffic for new features.
 Phase 0 of the airdrop, which was first announced before the product launch in May 2022, drove an influx of new users and whale traders through referrals.
-Airdrops Phase 1 and Phase 2, announced in October 2022, pursued a strategy of attracting providers to the service first by incentivizing high trading volume and listing, where additional points were awarded for exclusive listing on Blur to propel market share.
-Finally, in Phase 3 of the airdrop in December 2022, it focused on reducing the bid-ask spread and generating demand by incentivizing the listing of "risky" listings (relatively low-priced NFTs in the collection). -
+Then in October 2022, Phase 1 and Phase 2 airdrops pursued a strategy to attract providers first by incentivizing high trading volume and listing, where additional points were awarded for exclusive listing on Blur.
+Finally, Phase 3 of the airdrop in December 2022 focused on reducing the bid-ask spread to generate demand by incentivizing the listing of "risky" NFTs (relatively low-priced NFTs) from the collections.

-It's common for airdrops to disclose the number of tokens each user receives at the end.
-However, Blur took a unique approach to its airdrops by bringing a number of other variables into the equation, including care packages distributed in the middle of the airdrop season whose actual value was not known until they were opened.
-The design aimed to cater to the psychology of short-term reward seeking and create ongoing demand through uncertainty, making it particularly appealing to traders, Blur's target audience.
-This has set Blur apart from existing services that used to determine the number of tokens based solely on the number of interactions or transaction volume. - Driving virality and social sharing
+- Using Uncertainty as a Motivation: It's common for airdrops to disclose the number of tokens each user receives at the end.
+That said, Blur took a unique approach to its airdrops by bringing a number of other variables into the equation, including care packages distributed in the middle of the airdrop season, whose actual value remained unknown until they were opened.
+The design aimed to cater to the psychology of short-term reward-seeking and create ongoing demand through uncertainty, making it particularly appealing to Blur's target audience: the NFT traders.
+This novel approach set Blur apart from existing services that used to determine the number of tokens to be distributed based solely on the number of interactions or transaction volume.

-Blur used users' viral coefficient (the number of new users generated by referrals from existing users) to grant them access to the beta version.
+- Driving Virality and Social Sharing: Blur leveraged users' viral coefficient (the number of new users generated by referrals from existing users) to grant them access to the beta version.
 As access to the beta meant more airdrop points, users rushed to share their referral links on social networks like Twitter and Telegram, creating hype and ultimately winning Blur a significant user base.
-Further, Blur's Care Package required users to post about it on Twitter to open it.
-While the post could be instantly deleted, the campaign was enough to get Twitter buzzing about Blur's airdrop at the time of the event.
+Additionally, Blur's Care Package required users to post about it on Twitter in order to unlock the benefits.
+While the post could be instantly deleted, the campaign generated enough buzz on Twitter about Blur's airdrop during the event.
 Lastly, Blur ran a leaderboard throughout the duration of the airdrop that displayed airdrop points of each user, whipping up competition and social vanity.

 1-2.
 Benefit 2: Gradual Decentralization Through Distribution of Governance Authority

-Token issuance and airdrops are valuable tools in decentralizing governance of a Web3 service or protocol.
-Tokens allow the ownership and decision-making of a service to be shared with the community and network, rather than conferring the entire authority solely on the foundation, thereby incentivizing users to contribute to product development and value creation.
-But there is a trade-off.
-A decentralized protocol can hardly expect the speed and efficiency of a centralized decision-making structure.
+Token issuance and airdrops are valuable tools for decentralizing governance of a Web3 service or protocol.
+Tokens enable the sharing of ownership and decision-making authority of a service with the community and network, rather than conferring the entire authority solely on the foundation.
+This way, they incentivize users to contribute to product development and value creation.
+But it comes with a trade-off.
+Decentralized protocols may sacrifice some speed and efficiency compared to centralized decision-making structures.

-Airdrops provide a means to achieve progressive decentralization in that the level of development of a product determines the timing of governance decentralization.
-Progressive decentralization refers to a methodology where decision-making power is concentrated on a foundation or team in the initial stage of product launch and gradually transferred to the community and network in the latter stage to prioritize flexibility.
-Notably, decentralized ownership can provide benefits, such as greater resilience to regulatory headwinds or reduced risks associated with centralization.
+Airdrops enable a progressive approach to decentralization by linking the level of product development to the timing of governance decentralization.
+Progressive decentralization involves initially concentrating decision-making power within a foundation or team during the product's launch phase and gradually transferring it to the community and network later on, prioritizing flexibility.
+Notably, decentralized ownership offers advanatages such as increased resilience to regulatory headwinds or reduced risks associated with centralization.

-Below are three steps to achieve incremental decentralization of Web3 services, as proposed by Jesse Walden, the former partner at a16z.
+Below are three steps proposed by Jesse Walden, the former partner at a16z, to achieve incremental decentralization of Web3 services.

-- Product/Market Fit: In the early stage of building a crypto application, the focus should be on developing the product or platform and ensuring that it meets the needs of the market.
+- Product/Market Fit: In the early stage of building a crypto application, the focus should be on developing the product or platform and ensuring that it meets the market’s needs.
 At this stage, project teams are better off maintaining centralized decision-making in order to facilitate rapid development and iterative experimentation.
-Achieving PMF is essential to attracting users and establishing the utility of the service in the market.
+Achieving product/market fit is essential for attracting users and establishing the utility of the service in the market.

-- Community Participation: As the service grows and achieves PMF, it is time to move to the next step: fostering engagement.
-Decentralized governance mechanisms and token-based incentives can encourage user engagement by allowing users to participate in decision-making and platform development.
-At this stage, the services begin to move away from the traditional centralized model and towards a decentralized model, where the community is given a larger role in determining its future direction.
+- Community Participation: As the service grows and achieves product/market fit, the next step is fostering engagement.
+Decentralized governance mechanisms and token-based incentives can encourage user engagement in decision-making and platform development.
+At this stage, services begin to transition from a traditional centralized model to a decentralized one, where the community plays a larger role in determining its future direction.

-- Sufficient Decentralization: As Web3 services mature, the priorities of decentralization shift towards maintaining usability, security, and scalability while minimizing risks associated with regulation, fraud, and centralization.
-This phase can be characterized by community-driven governance, decentralized infrastructure and highly distributed tokens.
-Sufficiently decentralized services tend to exhibit various forms of resilience to regulatory stresses and achieve significant sustainability to maintain long-term growth and development.
+- Sufficient Decentralization: As Web3 services mature, the focus of decentralization shifts towards maintaining usability, security, and scalability while minimizing risks associated with regulation, fraud, and centralization.
+This phase is characterized by community-driven governance, decentralized infrastructure and highly distributed tokens.
+Sufficiently decentralized services exhibit various forms of resilience to regulatory stresses and achieve significant sustainability to maintain long-term growth and development.

-The three-step approach for incremental decentralization provides a framework to gradually exit services into communities and proposes ways to balance the benefits of decentralization, e.g., regulatory resilience and sustainability, against fast and efficient centralized decision-making environment.
+The three-step approach for incremental decentralization provides a framework for a gradual exit, enabling services to transition to communities.
+It balances the benefits of decentralization, such as regulatory resilience and sustainability, against a fast and efficient centralized decision-making environment.

-Unlike many Web3 services where decentralization and democratized governance have often been rhetoric, layer 2 rollups—which are a focus of this report—see decentralization of a chain as the foundation for a rollup-centric Ethereum roadmap and an essential step towards de-risking for applications and users on the ecosystem.
-Vitalik Buterin proposed milestones for rollups, urging existing centralized rollups to take the lead in de-risking from a trust minimization perspective, rather than focusing on immediate benefits (such as fancy UX improvements).
-In this article, Buterin breaks down rollup chains into three milestones based on their operation and trust model and suggests they take off training wheels only when their rollup chains are ready.
+Unlike many Web3 services where decentralization and democratized governance have often been rhetoric, layer 2 rollups, which are the focus of this report, see decentralization of a chain as the foundation for a rollup-centric Ethereum roadmap and an essential step towards de-risking for applications and users on the ecosystem.
+Vitalik Buterin proposed milestones for rollups, urging existing centralized rollups to take the lead in de-risking from a trust minimization perspective, rather than focusing solely on immediate benefits (such as fancy UX improvements).
+In this article, Buterin breaks down rollup chains into three milestones based on their operation and trust model, suggesting they remove training wheels only when their rollup chains are ready.
 Currently, all the rollup chains are in Stage 0 according to the schema.

 Source: L2Beat Risk Analysis

-To date, both Optimism and Arbitrum have operated in a highly centralized setting.
-Their respective foundations exclusively are ordering and validating transactions on the rollup chains, meaning that the right to upgrade the smart contracts that define how the rollup chain runs can arise arbitrarily (Arbitrum delegated the right to upgrade its smart contracts to on-chain governance after tokens were issued).
-Both Arbitrum and Optimism have stated that the primary purpose of their token issuance was to decentralize governance and move towards Stage 1.
-He noted that the risks associated with centralized rollup chains can be found in the risk analysis provided by L2Beat and added that an operator may steal or freeze users' assets at any time, depending on how state roots are posted and who has the authority to upgrade the contracts.
+Thus far, both Optimism and Arbitrum have operated in highly centralized settings.
+Their respective foundations exclusively handle ordering and validating transactions on the rollup chains, granting them arbitrary rights to upgrade the smart contracts that define how the rollup chains should operate (Arbitrum delegated the right to upgrade its smart contracts to on-chain governance after issuing tokens).
+Both Arbitrum and Optimism have stated that the primary purpose of their token issuance was to decentralize governance and progress towards Stage 1.
+Buterin noted the possibility of an operator stealing or freezing users' assets, which depends on how state roots are posted and who has the authority to upgrade the contracts, adding that the risks associated with centralized rollup chains can be found in the risk analysis provided by L2Beat.

 1-3.
 Risk 1: Loss of Growth Momentum